Even before the pandemic, GPs said they were over-stretched and under pressure.

 Here we reveal the GP practices in Milton Keynes which were voted the best/worst by you.

-Newport Pagnell Medical Centre had one of the biggest number of responses with 271 forms returned.
-Of these, 35% said the practice was very good, 47% said it was fairly good, while 8% said it was neither good nor poor.
-Another 4% said it was poor and 6% descried it as very poor.
+At nearby Purbeck Health Centre on Stantonbury, 32% of respondent said the practice was very good.
+Another 42% said it was fairly good and 15% said it was neither good nor poor.
+8% said fairly poor and 2% rated it as very poor.